aws-samples/easy-ml-pocs/content/faq/_index.en.md

 {{</ faq >}}

-{{< faq "Is this free to use?
-What do you need from us?" >}}
+{{< faq "Is this free to use?" >}}

 Yes!
-If you use this for building your ML PoC, please use the contact us link to write to us about it.
-So far, this the only way to know if you have found this useful (pretty much.)
+This tool is free, and you only pay for what you use with services on AWS.

 {{</ faq >}}